supaglue-labs/supaglue/docs/docs/intro.md

 ## Features

 - **Unified API**: single developer interface to read from and write to multiple third-party providers.
-- **Common model**: a common data model for CRMs that has been standardized across multiple third-party providers.
+- **Common model**: a common data model for CRMs that normalizes core CRM entities and properties across multiple third-party providers.
 - **High performance**: query against synced data in your own cloud with no rate limits.
 - **Open source**: self-host and run Supaglue for free.
 - **Privacy-first**: prevent sensitive customer data from leaving your infrastructure.